greg-js/arch-wiki-md-repo/wiki/_content/rEFInd.md

 [Install](/index.php/Install "Install") [refind-efi](https://www.archlinux.org/packages/?name=refind-efi) from the [Official repositories](/index.php/Official_repositories "Official repositories").

-**Warning:** kernel and initramfs need to reside on a file system which rEFInd can read.
+**Warning:** Your kernel and initramfs need to reside on a file system which rEFInd can read.

-rEFInd has **read-only** drivers for ReiserFS, Ext2, Ext4, Btrfs, ISO-9660, HFS+, NTFS.
-Additionally rEFInd can use drivers from the UEFI firmware, i.e. FAT driver (or HFS+ on Macs or ISO-9660 on some systems).
+rEFInd has **read-only** drivers for ReiserFS, Ext2, Ext4, Btrfs, ISO-9660, HFS+, and NTFS.
+Additionally rEFInd can use drivers from the UEFI firmware i.e. FAT (or HFS+ on Macs or ISO-9660 on some systems).

 To find additional drivers see [The rEFInd Boot Manager: Using EFI Drivers: Finding Additional EFI Drivers](http://www.rodsbooks.com/refind/drivers.html#finding).

 ### Scripted installation

-rEFInd package includes the `/usr/bin/refind-install` script to simplify the process of setting rEFInd as your default EFI boot entry.
+The rEFInd package includes the `/usr/bin/refind-install` script to simplify the process of setting rEFInd as your default EFI boot entry.
 The script has several options for handling differing setups and UEFI implementations, but for many systems it should be sufficient to simply run

 ```
 # refind-install

 ```

-This will attempt to find and mount your [ESP](/index.php/UEFI#EFI_System_Partition "UEFI"), copy rEFInd's files to `/EFI/refind/` on the ESP, and add `rEFInd Boot Manager` as the default EFI boot entry using [efibootmgr](/index.php/UEFI#efibootmgr "UEFI").
+This will attempt to find and mount your [ESP](/index.php/UEFI#EFI_System_Partition "UEFI"), copy rEFInd's files to `/EFI/refind/` on the ESP, and use `efibootmgr` to make rEFInd the default EFI boot application.

 Alternatively you can install rEFInd to the default/fallback boot path `/EFI/BOOT/BOOT*.EFI`.
 This is helpful for bootable USB flash drives or on systems that have issues with the NVRAM changes made by efibootmgr: